bmegli/xv11lidar/README.md

 It is low level library that lets you read as little data as you need.
 This is important if you want to have super-precise timestamping scheme.

-This power comes at a price - the library returns LIDAR frames in raw form output by the device.
+The library returns LIDAR frames in raw form output by the device.

 The library has only 3 functions:
-- InitLaser
+- xv11lidar_init
-- ReadLaser (you will probably want to call this in a loop)
+- xv11lidar_read (you will probably want to call this in a loop)
-- CloseLaser
+- xv11lidar_close

 ## Implementations